How To Build Your Own Stock Index

 Building an index is a bit like creating a dish.
 The securities you add are the ingredients.
 And we have a lot of ingredients to choose from!

-For our Unlimited index builders, Thematic platform supports all global equities - that's over 40,000 companies listed on 110 exchanges in 81 countries.
+For our Professional index builders, Thematic platform supports all global equities - that's over 40,000 companies listed on 110 exchanges in 81 countries.
 We also support over 8,000 ETFs and 30+ cryptocurrencies.

 Another option for finding securities to add to your index is to use our filtering tools.
 You can search by sector and industry, across geographies, or several different fundamental metrics (such as market cap, revenue growth, gross margin, etc.).
 This is a really powerful way to discover companies for consideration.